 Ideally, you should animate full, complete Tweets onto the screen and allow them to rest there.
 Don’t use continuously scrolling text or a crawl that shows only part of a Tweet at a time.

-Use different colors for the full name and @username.
+Use different colours for the full name and @username.
 Your animation should place one Tweet on the screen at a time.
 Focus on legibility.
 Don’t crowd the screen with Tweets.

 Tweets as part of a physical set

-Often, showing Tweets on a physical monitor, web wall, or as part of a set design element is your most flexible display option.
-Make sure the Twitter logo is integrated into that element specifically — not overlaid on the screen in a general way.
+Often, showing Tweets on a physical monitor, web wall or as part of a set design element is your most flexible display option.
+Make sure that the Twitter logo is integrated into that element specifically – not overlaid on the screen in a general way.